-What you can expect to know and when.
+What you can expect to know and when

-2 hours or more At this time any information about which gate your flight may depart from could change.
-Check the screen regularly for any updates.
+2 hours or more

+At this time any information about which gate your flight may depart from could change.
+You are most likely to see the GATE SHOWN message for your flight.